sab6263/Vibe-Coding-Hackathon/Vibe-Coded_Personal_UX_Web_Profile_PRD.md

 👉 Do not introduce new frameworks or external JavaScript libraries.
 👉 Modify only existing layouts, includes, Markdown files, configuration, or CSS.

-Technical Constraints & Design Implications

-Why this constraint exists:
-Maintains the integrity and stability of the Academic Pages theme Ensures compatibility with GitHub Pages (which has limited build support) Reduces cognitive and technical overhead during a time-boxed hackathon Keeps the system maintainable, transparent, and auditable for academic evaluation

-Implications for UI / UX Design:
-All interaction design must be achievable using:
-CSS animations and transitions
-Pseudo-classes (hover, focus, active)
-Progressive disclosure via CSS or minimal inline JavaScript Complex behaviors such as:
-Real-time data fetching
 Complex form handling
 User authentication
 Client-side state management are explicitly out of scope